OUR FAQ INGREDIENTS

 A summary can be found on the following link: http://www.cosmebio.org/fr/nos-label.php

 ZAO organic certified products contain the maximum of organic ingredients possible.
-There is often more than 10% organic and soon over 20% thanks to the European organic certification COSMOS.
+There is often more than 10% organic and sometimes over 20% thanks to the European organic certification COSMOS, with some individual products carrying a much higher % of organic ingredients, depending on the formulation (as water and inert pigments cannot be classified as organic but plant extracts can)..

 4. WHAT IS COSMOS?